-2413: HISTORY OF THE UNITED STATES, 1940-1975
+A HISTORY 2413: THE UNITED STATES, 1940-1975

 Mark C. Carnes

 x4-5943; mcarnes@barnard.edu

-Office: 220 Lefrak
+Office: 902 Milstein

 Hours: M/W 1:30-2:30

 COURSE REQUIREMENTS

 Students may complete the requirements of this course by completing two exams:

-1. Midterm Exam: October 25, in class (covers all lectures and readings to date).
+1. Midterm Exam: Wednesday, March 16, in class (covers all lectures and readings through Monday, March 14).

-2. Two-Part Final Exam: Friday, December 15 9:00 AM to NOON
+2. Two-Part Final Exam: Monday, May 11, 9:00 AM to NOON

-Part A: Short answers (drawn only from lectures after Midterm)
+Part A: Short answers (mostly from material since midterm)

-Part B: Essays (covering entire semester)
+Part B: Essays (covering material developed over entire semester)

 Final grade: The midterm will count 1/3, and each of the two parts of the final exam will count 1/3.
-The format of the exams will be similar to those in previous years, copies of which can be found in the History 2413 Course Booklet 2017 (available for purchase at Village Copier, 1181 Amsterdam Ave.
+The format of the exams will be similar to those in previous years, copies of which can be found in the History 2413 Course Booklet 2018 (available for purchase at Village Copier, 1181 Amsterdam Ave.

 OPTIONAL PAPER:

-In addition to the exams, students may complete an 8-page term paper, due November 29.
+In addition to the exams, students may complete an 8-page term paper, due April 22.
 The topic and submission requirements are described later in this syllabus.
 CLASSROOM PROTOCOL The instructor intends to reserve time for questions.
-He often prefers them at the beginning of the subsequent lecture, in response to what was said at the previous class.
-Laptops and iPhones are allowed, but ONLY for students seated in the last two rows of the lecture room.
-Students who choose to play World of Warcraft, text friends, or check their investments should do so quietly, and affect suitably studious facial expressions.
-Those electronic devices that announce themselves audibly are to be confiscated by a vigilant neighbor and brought to the instructor, who will auction them off and donate the proceeds to some worthy campus charity.
+He often prefers them at the beginning of the subsequent lecture, after he has briefly summarized that lecture.
+Laptops and iPhones are allowed.
+Students who choose to play World of Warcraft, text friends, or check investments should do so quietly, and affect suitably studious expressions.
+The last row is reserved for these students.
+Those electronic devices that announce themselves audibly are to be confiscated by a vigilant neighbor and brought to the instructor, who will auction them off and donate the proceeds to whatever charity a majority of the class favors.
 University policy forbids recording lectures, unless special arrangements have been made with the instructor.
 REQUIRED BOOKS Although no purchases are "required," the list of paperbacks that follows will be read nearly in entirety, and they are for sale at Book Culture, 536 West 112th Street, and at the Columbia University Bookstore.
 There is one exception.
-The instructor's notes and outline for each lecture, along with a compilation of previous exams for the course, are available in an inexpensive booklet entitled, The United States: 1940-1975, Course Booklet 2017, available at Village Copier, 1181 Amsterdam Avenue.
+The instructor's notes and outline for each lecture, along with a compilation of previous exams for the course, are available in an inexpensive booklet entitled, The United States: 1940-1975, Course Booklet 2018, available at Village Copier, 1181 Amsterdam Avenue.
 Cost-Cutting Advisory: The main text is William Chafe's The Unfinished Journey, which covers the period from 1940 to the present.
-Because this course does not go past about 1980, and because most of this book's revisions have focused on the past two decades, students are encouraged to save money by buying earlier, cheaper, used editions.
+Because this course does extend beyond 1980, and because most of Chafe's revisions have focused on the past two decades, students are encouraged to save money by buying earlier, cheaper, used editions.
 Sometimes Chafe has altered the organization of chapters, in which case you may need to adjust your reading slightly to fit the lecture schedule.
 Books available at Book Culture: